World's top banks on track to meet tougher capital rules

-The rules, known as Basel III, are the main global response to undercapitalised banks that had to be rescued by taxpayers in the 2007-09 financial crisis.
+The rules, known as Basel III, are the main global response to undercapitalized banks that had to be rescued by taxpayers in the 2007-09 financial crisis.

 Only two of the 27 committee members - Turkey and Indonesia - have yet to publish final, legally binding regulations to implement Basel III which requires all banks to have a core ratio of at least 7 percent by December 2018, tripling the amount of capital held before the crisis.